MRU-CSIS-3512-202201-001/asg-01-instructions/events.md

 - [ ] [DEFAULT.29] When a user chooses to sort the visible movies in descending order by rating, all movies present (whether currently in view or not) are sorted in descending rating order.

-- [ ] [DEFAULT.30] When a user chooses to view the details on a movie by clicking on its poster or title, the Default View is hidden and the chosen movie is shown in the Details View.
+- [ ] [DEFAULT.30.EDITED] When a user chooses to view the details on a movie by clicking on its poster or title, the Default View is hidden and the chosen movie is shown in the Details View. **This is accomplished through event delegation.**

 - [ ] [DEFAULT.31] When a user clicks on the header, the Default View is hidden and the Home View becomes visible.